LuisSevillano/flightradar24-to-csv/README.md

                ]
 ...
 ```

 ## Note:

+The default value of this tool gets the data from the `HF803` flight that flies from Yaounde (NSI)
+to Abidjan (ABJ)
-The default value of this tool gets the data from the `DL1680` flight that flies from Atlanta to San Francisco.
-FlightRadar24 keeps only the data for a few weeks so it's likely when you use this script with the default example it won't work properly.
+.
+FlightRadar24 keeps only the data for a few weeks so it is likely that when you try this script this default value does not work.